FREE SHIPPING on $99 or more (within the contiguous United States)

 More importantly, cilantro has been utilized in herbal and Ayurvedic medicine to help heal from indigestion, diabetes, inflammation, insomnia and anxiety – with recent scientific research supporting its healthful effects.
 A 2019 study published in the Federation of American Societies for Experimental Biology journal credits cilantro with a wide range of healing capabilities, including antioxidant, anti-inflammatory, antibacterial, cardioprotective and anticonvulsant properties.

+Unfortunately, medications intended to treat mood disorders and anxiety can feature toxic side effects that include fatigue, memory problems, agitation and addiction.
 Thankfully, when we look closer at the value of good nutrition, we find that cilantro can be a great help.

 Knowledgeable natural healers have long recommended this herb to ease anxiety and promote more restful sleep.
 While there aren’t a lot of current human studies, laboratory and animal research does support cilantro’s benefits as a mild natural antidepressant and sedative.
 In fact, one study published in the Indian Journal of Pharmacology found that cilantro extract was just as effective as the prescription medication diazepam in reducing symptoms of anxiety.
 (Pretty impressive results for a simple little salad green and garnish!)